nodejsafrica/workshoppers/Provisional HTML/README.md

 [![Node.js Africa](https://img.shields.io/badge/node.js%20africa-contributor-green.svg)](http://github.com/nodejsafrica/team-nodejs-africa)

 This course is not a comprehensive HTML course but something to get you started with JS.
-We strongly advice more research should be done, but also hope that end of this course you should be ready to write simple HTML and JS.
+We strongly advice more research should be done, but we also hope that at the end of this course you should be ready to write simple HTML and JS.

 ## Getting Started
-- Install a code editor [Visual studio code VSC](https://code.visualstudio.com/Download) : A code editor is software or tool that helps you write clean codes, rather than using the regular notepad on your local machine.
+- Install a code editor [Visual studio code VSC](https://code.visualstudio.com/Download) : A code editor is a software or tool that allows you write clean codes, rather than using the regular notepad on your local machine.
 - Making sure you have the latest version of chrome installed [Google Chrome](https://www.google.com/chrome/).
-- Now you are all ready...
+Now you are all ready...
 Let's learn.

 ## Step 1:
 **Good practice: Make sure you create a folder to save your html projects**